 It's much easier to motivate people towards a better situation than pull them from the old ways.

 One of the secrets to driving change is a willingness to be flexible.
 It's not flexibility with your goals or objectives but how they will be achieved.
 It's not good to get too attached to an approach because if it's not working, you must be willing to adapt and try new things.
-Not only that, but different people need to be motivated in different ways to get their buy-in.
+Not only that, but different people need to be motivated in various ways to get their buy-in.
 You cannot use a one size fits all approach.

 While change is good, it's important to remember that it's not easy to accept it.
-It can be an arduous journey but knowing that when you go in will help prepare you for the upcoming challenges.
+It can be an arduous journey but knowing that you will help prepare you for the upcoming challenges.
 If you don't think change will be a struggle, you don't understand change, and you will find it hard going, if not impossible.

-This quote always reminds me that you have to change your thinking and your teams before taking any action.
+This quote always reminds me that you have to change your thinking and your teams before taking action.
 If you don't change your thoughts, new measures with the same old beliefs will deliver the same old results.

 All change starts in the imagination!